danielajisafe/Mirror-Aware-Neural-Humans/README.md

 Coming soon ...

 ## Citation
-if the code is helpful to your research, please consider citing:
+if the code is helpful to your research, please consider citing and giving us a ⭐ :
 ```
 @article{ajisafe2023mirror,
 title={Mirror-Aware Neural Humans},